Approximating fixed size quantum correlations in polynomial time

-Since $\mathfrak{h}$ is abelian, the weight is a class function for types.
-As a tuple $(\alpha_1, \alpha_2, \ldots, \alpha_n)$ where $\alpha_j$ counts how many times the canonical basis vector $e_j$ appears in the simple tensor representing a canonical basis element of $\HSn$.
-Thus, the weight spaces in $\SymH$ can be identified with semistandard labellings of Young shape $Y((n))$ with entries from $\lrrec{d_{\HS}}$.
-The dimension of the weight spaces is given by the number of semistandard tableaux there are with the corresponding weight content.
+Since $\mathfrak{h}$ is abelian, the weight of a canonical basis element of $\HSn$ depends only on its type, i.e.\ on the tuple $(\alpha_1, \alpha_2, \ldots, \alpha_{d_{\HS}})$, where $\alpha_j$ counts how many times the canonical basis vector $e_j$ of $\HS$ appears in the corresponding simple tensor.
+Thus, the weight spaces in $\SymH$ can be identified with semistandard labelings of Young shape $Y((n))$ with entries from $\lrrec{d_{\HS}}$.
+The dimension of the weight spaces is given by the number of semistandard tableaux with the corresponding weight content.